 Rustic Canyon Hole 3: Another good decision hole, at only 319 yards, this hole tempts the player to go for the green from the tee.
 However, there is a waste area in the middle of the fairway with two large bunkers that must be carried.
 Additionally, there are more bunkers and OB left that will nab anything pulled.
 The lay-up drive out to the right has no danger, but leaves a slightly more difficult approach shot to a green that is shallow from that angle.

-Rustic Canyon Hole 4: The first of three good par threes on the front nine features a cross bunker that makes the front half and right portions of the putting surface blind.
+Rustic Canyon Hole 4: The first of three good, and different length, par threes on the front nine features a cross bunker that makes the front half and right portions of the putting surface blind.
 However, it is well short of the green and the real dangers are the bunkers left and long.
 Like so many greens at Rustic, a hump is in the middle which makes putting the tee shot on the correct quadrant essential to avoid very difficult putting situations.

 Rustic Canyon Hole 5: The most treacherous par 5 on the course features a relatively tight drive for Rustic followed by a section shot that must clear the dry creek bed and avoid bunkers right, hazard left and pot bunkers in the middle.
 The green complex is dominated by the severe drop off left of the green that will render any thing that goes there a near impossible up and down.

 Rustic Canyon Hole 6: This is a brutal and challenging one shot hole.
 At over 200 yards, a long iron or fairway wood must be hit in order to reach the green.
 The green however is fronted by a natural swale that will stop any shots hit short from running up, unless the shot catches the down-slope into the swale, which isn’t a real high percentage shot.
 The bail out to the right leaves a difficult downhill chip or bunker shot to a green that runs away from the player.
 A big breaking green makes putting tough as well.